 A game like Dishonored is a perfect example of this.
 It tells its story primarily through the world’s reactions.
-Whether the player uses violent or non-violent approaches, narrative designers have carefully determined how those gameplay decisions affect NPC reactions and the environment.
+Whether the player uses violent or non-violent approaches, narrative system design specialists have carefully determined how those gameplay decisions affect NPC reactions and the environment.

-Later in development, narrative content designers are responsible for coming up with quests, NPCs, towns, vignettes, and so on.
+Later in development, those who focus on narrative content design are responsible for coming up with quests, NPCs, towns, vignettes, and so on.

-Although this role involves writing, these designers are also thinking in terms of the game itself.
-They account for the series of choices the player can make, turning a linear experience into an interactive one.
+Although this sub-discipline involves writing, thinking in terms of the game itself, and the series of choices the player can make, turning a linear experience into an interactive one.

 - What if the player is attacked here?

 - What if the player wants to attack this NPC?